jbadavis/bpga/README.md

 ### Serial Jobs ###

-Create a new directory and add the following files -
+Calculations must be run in separate directories, each of which must contain the following files:

 ```
 #!shell